dotnet/csharplang/proposals/using.md

 guidelines explicitly have an exception around braces for this scenario.

 The `using` declaration removes much of the ceremony here and gets C# on par with other languages that include resource management blocks.
-Additionally the `using` pattern lets a developers expand the set of tyse that can participate here.
+Additionally the `using` pattern lets developers expand the set of types that can participate here.
 In many cases removing the need to create wrapper types that only exist to allow for a values use in a `using` statement.

 Together these features allow developers to simplify and expand the scenarios where `using` can